pokkagrinti/obs-auto-recorder/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/)
 [![GitHub license](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)

 Runelite Auto OBS is a Python tool designed to integrate with the Runelite client and Open Broadcaster Software (OBS) to automatically record your gameplay when a selected skill is about to level up.
-This prevents moments where player forgets to record their level up.
+This prevents moments where the player forgets to record their level up.

 ## Features